Executive Summary

 Planning Change

 Our primary objective is planned, purposeful change.
-Our first plan sought to encourage localization of the central Pennsylvania economy.
+Our first plan sought to promote localization of the central Pennsylvania economy.
 Central Pennsylvania Local Economy (CPaLE) was published in 2008.
 The project started with intensive research into the regional economy.
-In 2014 Transition Centre produced the Centre Sustainability Master Plan(CSMP).
-That came out of a two-year project involving over 200 individuals.
+Transition Centre was founded in 2009.
+In 2014 Transition Centre produced the Centre Sustainability Master Plan (CSMP).
+That came out of a two-year project involving over 200 individuals in our home community.

-Like many, we started with the idea of sustainability, which is managing things to achieve balance, but subsequently shifted to the idea of resiliency, which is transformative change.
+Like many, we started with the idea of sustainability, which is managing things to achieve balance, but subsequently shifted to the idea of resilience, which is transformative change.
 The progress of this development can be found at our history link at the top of this section.

 With mounting evidence of the lack of global progress in the pursuit of sustainability, including mitigation of climate change, we asked two questions: